 The next window asks you to provide information about the "Incoming Mail Server."
-A sample of what this window will look like is shown on the next page.
-The account type in this window should be set to POP.
-The incoming mail server is the machine the Mail program communicates with using POP.
+This is the machine the Mail program will be using POP to communicate with.
 Type "cortland.cs.williams.edu" into the "Incoming Mail Server" field.
-The "User name" field should already contain your account id (something like jrl2).
+The "User name" field should already contain your account id (something like 09jrl).
 If it does, leave that as it is.
-Do NOT fill in the "Password" field.
-This is how we will force the Mail program to wait until you are ready before contacting the POP server.
+Please do NOT fill in the "Password" field.
+This is how we will force the Mail program to wait until you are ready before it tries to contact the POP server.
 Click "Continue."
-After a delay of a minute or so, the program will warn you that it cannot connect to the server (since you didn't give it your password!).
-Double check that everything else is entered correctly and then just click "Continue" again.
+The program will warn you that it can't connect to the server (since you didn't give it your password!).
+Double check that everything else is entered correctly and then just click "Continue" again to go to the next window without entering your password.